cc1635/Student-Performance-Data-Set2/README.md

 ## Problem Statement:
 1. Does Father and Mother's education level affect students' grade in Math?
-2. Does living in city or countryside influecne students' in Math?
+2. Does living in city or countryside influence students' in Math?
-3. Does absenses really impact students' math score?
+3. Does absences really impact students' math score?

 ## Data Dictionary: